cbg85/Culinary_Compass/test_app/README.md

-# Culinary Compass
+# test_app

-A group Flutter project for meal planning, favorites, and grocery list management.

-## Features

-- Browse recipes
-- Save favorites
-- Plan meals with a calendar
-- Create and manage grocery lists
-- Filter by dietary preferences
+A new Flutter project.

 ## Getting Started

-This project is a starting point for a full-featured Flutter application.
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: